-- The use of a set allergen action level to inform decision on risk communication of soya contamination in wheat flour by food businesses selling raw/bulk product intended for further processing is not appropriate due to variation in the level of inclusion in final products, consumption amounts, and the potential effects of processing on the allergenicity and detectability of soya - This current application of a set action level at the raw ingredient supply level may be hindering communication of risk through the supply chain and the ultimate decision on communicating risk to the final consumer via a precautionary allergen statement e.g. 'may contain'. - Risk management considerations need to be explored including business to business communication of robust quantitative cross contact information throughout the supply chain to the final product producer.
-Other sources of soya contamination in the supply chain should be assessed and communicated at each stage in the supply chain
+The use of a set allergen action level to inform decisions on risk communication of soya contamination in wheat flour by food businesses selling raw/bulk product intended for further processing is not appropriate due to variation in the level of inclusion in final products, consumption amounts, and the potential effects of processing on the allergenicity and detectability of soya

+- The current application of a set action level at the raw ingredient supply level may be hindering effective communication of risk through the supply chain and the ultimate decision on the necessity to communicate risk to the final consumer via a precautionary allergen statement, e.g. 'may contain'. - Alternative risk management approaches need to be explored, including business to business communication of robust quantitative cross contact information throughout the supply chain to the final product producer.
+Other sources of soya contamination in the supply chain should be assessed and communicated at each stage in the supply chain - In the absence of a set action limit applied at the raw/bulk ingredient level, FSA risk managers should consider how the risk to soya allergic consumers could be mitigated.
+This might best be achieved by working with industry.
+A possible strategy would be to communicate industry risk assessments and analytical data down the supply chain, to the end product manufacturer to ensure consumer safety and inform their own decisions on appropriate risk communication for final products, so that the consumer can make informed food choices.